-As paperwork for the first consignment of ShelterBoxes has been finalised, SRT members Mike Greenslade (AU) and Derek Locke (US) have identified suitable sites in the flood-hit region to set up emergency shelter in Idah, Lokoja and the riverine village of Atakpa.
+As paperwork for the first consignment of ShelterBoxes has been finalized, SRT members Mike Greenslade (AU) and Derek Locke (US) have identified suitable sites in the flood-hit region to set up emergency shelter in Idah, Lokoja and the riverine village of Atakpa.

-'We are based in Lokoja, where the Niger and Benue rivers meet, a scene of the recent heavy flooding,' said Mike.
-'Yesterday we made a journey by boat across the Niger to the River Benue to Atakpa, accompanied by the State Governor's Special Advisor, General Onekpetu.
+"We are based in Lokoja, where the Niger and Benue rivers meet, a scene of the recent heavy flooding," said Mike.
+"Yesterday we made a journey by boat across the Niger to the River Benue to Atakpa, accompanied by the State Governor's Special Advisor, General Onekpetu.

-'The water level has dropped dramatically in the recent weeks, as is evident from the flood debris trapped some 10-15 feet in the trees, allowing some families to return to their homes.
+"The water level has dropped dramatically in the recent weeks, as is evident from the flood debris trapped some 10-15 feet in the trees, allowing some families to return to their homes.
 However, in Atakpa we found 85 families being hosted by the village in makeshift shelters, as their homes have been completely washed away.

-'Riverine communities rely on fishing to make a living and moving too far away from the river is out of the question.
-We plan to provide all the families with boxes and when they are able to, they will relocate with their tents, start rebuilding their homes and get back to fishing.'
+"Riverine communities rely on fishing to make a living and moving too far away from the river is out of the question.
+We plan to provide all the families with boxes and when they are able to, they will relocate with their tents, start rebuilding their homes and get back to fishing."